inside.ewu.edu

 OCTH 101.
 INTRODUCTION TO OCCUPATIONAL THERAPY.
 2 Credits.

-This course is to provide an overview of occupation, the practice of occupational therapy, disability awareness, and community supports for individuals with disabilities.
-The students will become aware of the diversity of occupational therapy practice, practice environments, and occupational therapy practitioners.
+Provides an overview of occupation, the practice of occupational therapy, disability awareness, and community supports for individuals with disabilities.
+The students become aware of the diversity of occupational therapy practice, practice environments, and occupational therapy practitioners.

 OCTH 501S.
 APPLIED HUMAN ANATOMY FOR OCCUPATIONAL THERAPY.
 4 Credits.